Understanding Obsessive Love Disorder

 What is Erotomania disorder?

-In the DSM, Erotomania, a disorder medically reviewed, is categorized as a type of delusional disorder.
-Erotomania refers specifically to the delusion that someone is in love with you when, in reality, it is clear that they aren't.
+Erotomania refers specifically to the belief that someone is in love with you when, in reality, it is clear that they aren't.
 Often, a person with erotomania will think that someone who has a higher social status is the person that is in love with them.
 This does not apply to situations where someone tells you that they love you or sends you mixed messages.
-If someone has this delusion, they will hold a deep-seated belief that someone is in love with them and will believe that the person is in love with them despite anything they say.
+If someone has this illusion, they will hold a deep-seated belief that someone is in love with them and will believe that the person is in love with them despite anything they say.
 They may engage in stalking or harassment and often believe that a person is sending subliminal messages of love and affection toward them despite the fact that the person is telling them they aren't interested.
-Erotomania can be dangerous and should be taken very seriously.
+While rare, erotomania can be dangerous and should be taken very seriously.

 What causes obsessive love?

-A variety of things can cause you to develop obsessive love or obsessive love disorder, including low self-esteem, a tendency toward obsession or extreme emotions, and black and white thinking.
-A personality disorder such as borderline personality disorder makes it more likely that you'll experience or develop obsessive love.
+A variety of things can cause you to develop obsessive love, including low self-esteem, a tendency toward obsession or extreme emotions, and all or nothing thinking.
+A personality disorder such as borderline personality disorder could potentially make it more likely that you'll experience or develop obsessive love.
+If a borderline personality disorder is found to be the cause of obsessive love, therapy can help BPD and relationships.
 Sometimes, attachment disorders can play into the development of obsessive love.
-If not an attachment disorder, wounding or previous experiences related to attachment can impact a person severely and can be part of why they experience obsessive love.
-Attachment issues are common, and it is possible to develop a more secure attachment if you struggle with insecure attachment.
+If not an attachment disorder, wounding or previous experiences related to attachment can impact a person and can be part of why they experience obsessive love.

 How do you know if you're obsessed with someone?

-If you exhibit the signs of obsessive love disorder, you may be experiencing obsession.
 If you can't stop thinking of someone and your emotional state relies on what a person does and how close the relationship is on that particular day, it could be obsessive love.
 Are your emotions surrounding your connection with this person extreme?
 Do you feel the need to text them compulsively and reach out even when they don't reply due to obsessive thoughts and obsessive feelings?
 Do your actions, in general, feel compulsive as they are related to this person and relationship?
-Asking yourself these questions and looking at the obsessive love disorder symptoms above can help you to determine if this is something you face.
+Asking yourself these questions and looking at the symptoms above can help you to determine if this is something you face.

 How do you stop thinking about someone who hurt you?